Isaac S. Hascall: Career

-On February 8, 1872, while Nebraska Secretary of State and Acting Governor William H. James was away on business in Washington, D.C., Hascall declared himself the "Acting Governor" of the State of Nebraska during James's absence by virtue of his position as President pro tempore of the Nebraska State Senate.
-Hascall made this declaration based on Section 17 of Article III of the Nebraska Constitution of 1866, which read, "If, during the vacancy of the office of Governor, the Secretary of State shall be impeached, displaced, resign, die, or be absent from the State, the powers and duties of the office of Governor shall devolve upon the President [pro tempore] of the Senate."
+On February 8, 1872, while Nebraska Secretary of State and Acting Governor William H. James was away on business in Washington, D.C., Hascall declared himself the "Acting Governor" of the State of Nebraska during James's absence by virtue of his position as President of the Nebraska State Senate.
+Hascall made this declaration based on Section 17 of Article III of the Nebraska Constitution of 1866, which read, "If, during the vacancy of the office of Governor, the Secretary of State shall be impeached, displaced, resign, die, or be absent from the State, the powers and duties of the office of Governor shall devolve upon the President of the Senate."
 By declaring himself Acting Governor, Hascall then claimed the power to call a special session of the Nebraska Legislature to enact various legislation, including by implication the consideration of impeachment of Acting Governor James, who was absent from the state.
 It is said that Hascall was able to affix the Great Seal of the State of Nebraska to his proclamation calling for a special legislative session by telling Acting Governor James's private secretary that he needed the seal to certify the appointment of a notary public.
 When word of this reached Acting Governor James in Washington, he immediately began the trip back to Nebraska.
 When he arrived back in Nebraska on February 13, 1872, Acting Governor James issued his own proclamation revoking the one put out by Hascall.

 Despite Acting Governor James's revocation, preparations for the special session, which was to be called for February 15, 1872, were already being made, and thus several senators and representatives met and recognized the legality of Hascall's actions as "Acting Governor."
 However, there were not enough present for a quorum, and so the sergeant-at-arms was instructed to compel the attendance of absent members.
 One senator permitted himself to be arrested in order to produce a test case that could come before the Supreme Court of Nebraska to settle the issue.
 On February 22, 1872, the Supreme Court of Nebraska rendered its decision on the legality of the special session.
 The Court ruled that Hascall was legally authorized to be the Acting Governor of Nebraska in the absence of Acting Governor James under Section 17 of Article III of the Nebraska Constitution of 1866.
 However, the Court also ruled that the calling of the special session was not legal under Section 9 of Article III of the Constitution of 1866 because there was no "extraordinary occasion" necessary to call a special session.
 Based on this decision, the grounds justifying a special session ceased to exist, and the attempt was abandoned by Hascall and others.
+This case was cited 102 years later in 1974 when a similar attempt was made by Speaker of the Nebraska Legislature Richard Proud to call a special session while the governor and lieutenant governor were absent from the state.